computational-cell-analytics/micro-sam/doc/faq.md

 Ans.
 These errors could be raised for the few known reasons listed below:
 - While using `Automatic Segmentation` from the finetuned Segment Anything models, the model does not segment any objects.
 This often happens with the finetuned models, which need lower values for the `pred_iou_thresh` and the `stability_score_thresh`.
 You can change these in the GUI (under `Settings` in the `Automatic Segmentation` widget console for AMG-based segmentation).
 The best approach is the following: lower these thresholds to smaller values (e.g. 0.5 for both).
 This segments the objects you are interested in, however it also segments unwanted objects.
 Then choose higher values for the thresholds until the unwanted objects disappear (rerunning this step with different values will be fast after you run the segmentation the first time with lower values).
 - While using interactive annotations, this could happen if the prompts are placed outside the image, the object is segmented using a negative point prompt, or the projection along multidimensional inputs places a projected prompt along the consecutive slices outside the image (etc.).
 The best approach here is: to clear the annotations and place fresh annotations to segment the object with an updated prompt-placement heuristic.

+### 9. The objects are not segmented in my 3d data using the interactive annotation tool.
+Ans.
+The first thing to check is: a) make sure you are using the latest version of `micro-sam` (pull the latest commit from master if your installation is from source, or update the installation from conda / mamba using `mamba update micro_sam`), and b) try out the steps from the [3d annotator tutorial video](TODO) to verify if this shows the same behaviour (or the same errors) as you faced.
+For 3d images, it's important to pass the inputs in the python axis convention, ZYX.

+### 10. I have very small structures in my high-resolution microscopic images.
+Can I use `micro-sam` to annotate them?
+Ans.
+Segment Anything does not work well for very small or fine-grained objects (e.g. filaments).
+In these cases, you could try to use tiling to improve results (see [Point 2](#2-i-have-high-resolution-large-tomograms-micro-sam-does-not-seem-to-work) above for details).

+### 11. napari seems to be very slow for large images.
+Ans.
+Editing (drawing / erasing) very large 2d images or 3d volumes is known to be slow at the moment, as the objects in the layer list are stored as arrays in-memory, leading the cause for the slowness for large inputs (see the related WIP [issue](https://github.com/computational-cell-analytics/micro-sam/issues/39) on this)

+### 12. While computing the embeddings (and / or automatic segmentation), napari returns a window stating: `"napari" is not responding.`
+Ans.
+We think that `napari` expects to maintain an idle state while performing expensive computations in the background (like, computing the image embeddings, automatic mask generation, etc.).
+Our recommendation would be to avoid accessing any features in the napari GUI until the progress bar (on bottom-right) completes the background computations.

 ## Fine-tuning